Theosaurus-Rex/Theosaurus-Rex/README.md

 <h1 align="center"> Hey, I'm Theo!</h1>
 <p align="center">
 I'm a tech consultant currently working for Alembic in Sydney, NSW, Australia.
-I'm currently working for a client using TailwindCSS, TypeScript, and NextJS.
+My current tech stack is Elixir, Phoenix LiveView, and Ash.
+Outside of work I dabble in the JS ecosystem and have ambitions to learn Python when I find time.
 I enjoy front-end development and I am always eager to create the best user experience possible!
 I also have a passion for the intersection of art and code and how technology can help artists innovate, create, and deliver powerful messages.
 </p>

 <h2 align="center">Tech Stack</h2>